Peony bouquets fresh from local Hudson Valley farm. Delivery available to NYC

 What if I can't pick up on your regular pickup day?

-Please email us at info@accidentalpeonist.com to discuss your needs as sometimes we are able to accommodate special pickup or delivery requests.
+Please email us at info@accidentalpeonist.com to discuss your needs as sometimes we are able to accommodate special requests.

 Can I request specific colors?